genesistoxical/pruebas/README.md

 By clicking on the upper Info button, a new window will appear in which you can:

-- **Change language:** In the **Language** section below, click on the little arrows icon to switch between Spanish or English, then click on the back button to apply and see the changes.
+- **Change language:** In the **Language** section below, click on the little arrows icon to change between Español or English, finally click on the return button to apply and see changes.

-- **Change theme:** Click on `Change Theme` to open the color picker and choose a custom one (you can use the color palette too), once you have it just press Apply.
-To return to the default, repeat the previous steps and click the purple button below the tone selector, finally press Apply.
+- **Change theme:** Click on `Change Theme` to open the color picker and choose a custom one, then click Apply.
+To return to the default, repeat the previous steps and press the purple button below the tone selector, finally click Apply.

-- **Icons (size):** By clicking on `Icon` a menu will be displayed with two options and you must activate the box you prefer; **Multiple** generates icons that include all the necessary sizes (16, 32, 48, 64, 128, 256 px). **256 px** generates icons with a single size, however, it may look pixelated when displayed small.
+- **Icons (size):** By clicking on `Icon` a menu will be displayed with two options and you must activate the box you prefer; **Multiple** generates icons that include all the necessary sizes (16, 32, 48, 64, 128, 256 px).
+On the other hand, **256 px** generates icons of a single size but these look pixelated when displayed small.

 - **Find information about third-party content:** On the left side are the names of each library, project, icons or fonts that were used, click one to read its license and author(s), as well as a short description.
 You can click on the clip icon to go to each repository/official site and change pages with **Next 🢖🢖** or **🢔🢔 Back**.